Migrations

 Reset

-migrations table) so the next ar run reapplies every migration from
+migrations table) so the next active-record run reapplies every migration from

 scratch.
 The drop ignores foreign-key dependencies: PostgreSQL uses